 Clinical Trials are crucial to examine the safety and efficacy of new treatment or prevention options.
-However, there exists a heavy burden in patient recruitment and trial data management.
+However, a heavy burden exists in patient recruitment and trial data management.
 Natural language processing (NLP), which aims to extract structured information from unstructured text, has the power to automate and simplify the clinical trials recruitment and management process.

 Selected relevant publications by our team:

 Manion FJ, He Y, Eisenhauer E, Lin Y, Karnovsky A, Harris MR. Towards a Common Semantic Representation of Informed Consent for Biobank Specimens.
 International Conference on Biomedical Ontology; (2014).
 2014:CEUR Workshop Proceedings. p.
 61-3.

 Du J, Wang Q, Wang J, Ramesh P, Xiang Y, Jiang X, Tao C. COVID-19 trial graph: a linked graph for COVID-19 clinical trials.
 Journal of the American Medical Informatics Association.
 2021 Sep;28(9):1964-9.